Exploring Paths of Hope: 36th Annual Infertility, Adoption, & Family Building Summit

 Speakers: Dr. Deborah Simmons, PhD, LMFT – partners (in)fertility, individual and/or couple who has ended their parent quest and is living child-free, individual and/or couple who has built their family via adoption and/or donor options

 Holism is about treating of the whole person, rather than just the physical symptoms of a disease.
 This session allows you to hear about and experience a few holistic options in a casual, supportive environment.
-Try out a few yoga poses, feel acupuncture through acupoints, hear about how to feel more connected through sex and intimacy, learn about Mayan Abdominal Therapy, and experience techniques to help you cope.
+Try out a few yoga poses, feel acupuncture through acupoints, hear about how to feel more connected through sex and intimacy, learn about herbs, and experience techniques to help you cope.